qikevinjkw/nextjs-blog/posts/ideas-3.md

 - get stats about any twitter user
 - forum like reddit, but you don't need to sign up.
 No moderation
 - online menus for all restaurants - the wikipedia for restaurant menus
+- place for everyone to post their referer links